joostdecock/site/pages/contribute.md

 ## Where to get help or report a problem

-- The freesewing community on Slack is the best place to ask questions, meet other freesewers, or just hang out and share a laugh.
-[Request an invite](/slack).
+- The freesewing community on Gitter is the best place to ask questions, meet other freesewers, or just hang out and share a laugh.
+[Join the freesewing community on Gitter](https://gitter.im/freesewing/freesewing).
-- Can't wait for a Slack invite?
+- Chat not your thing?
 The [@freesewing_org](https://twitter.com/freesewing_org) account on Twitter is the next best thing.
 - Did you spot a mistake?
 Have a suggestion for an improvement?
 Please [file an issue on GitHub](https://github.com/freesewing/freesewing.github.io/issues/new).